IamConstantine/LeetCodeFiddle/README.md

 4. [Is Anagram ?](https://leetcode.com/problems/valid-anagram) - Use Hashset
 5. [String Codec](https://leetcode.com/problems/encode-and-decode-strings) - use 4 byte chunked encoding for storing length of each string in list.
 6. [Group Shifted Strings](https://leetcode.com/problems/group-shifted-strings) - create a group key based on the shifts.
+7. [Find Anagrams](https://leetcode.com/problems/find-all-anagrams-in-a-string) - use two counters - one for p and another to track what has been seen till now and update accordingly.

 #### **Array**